 Colin Clark is a video artist and software designer.
-His practice explores connections and adjacencies between nature, digital technology, and duration.
-His videos are often made using homemade signal processing algorithms, which he shares with others as open source software.
-He is the creator of Flocking, a web-based sound synthesis and data sonification framework, and Aconite, a web video sequencing and compositing toolkit.
-His software tools are used by an international community of musicians, artists, and researchers.
+His practice explores the ways that technologies produce new temporalities and senses of time, often by combining and repurposing sonic processes in the production of visual media.
+Colin's work uses homemade signal processing algorithms, which he shares with others as open source software.
+He is the creator of Flocking, a web-based sound synthesis and data sonification framework, Aconite, a web video sequencing and compositing toolkit, and other software tools for artists, which have been used in artworks and software projects by a community of international contributors.

 As a composer, his music has been performed by Arraymusic, the neither/nor collective, the Draperies, and his own ensembles, Lions and Fleischmop.
 Colin has composed soundtracks for films by Izabella Pruska-Oldenhof and R. Bruce Elder which have been shown at film festivals and cinematheques internationally.
 Colin holds an MFA from OCAD University in Interdisciplinary Art, Media, and Design.
 He has been a member of Toronto's Loop Collective since 2001.